HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 The largest use is with script elements, which is unsurprising as the number of JS primary and third-party files continues to grow.

-{# TODO(editors): Could the use of defense/offence be unclear here? #}
+{# TODO(authors): Make sure the query link is correct, and that the gid is correct. #}
+{{ figure_markup(
+  caption="The rate of mobile resources with a hint that use the \"low\" priority.", content="16%", classes="big-number", sheets_gid="1098063134", sql_file="priority_hints_by_importance.sql"
+) }}

+{# TODO(authors): Review this revised section. #}
-There are over 79% of resources with "high" priority, but something we should pay even more attention to is the 16% of resources with "low" priority.
-Priority Hints have a clear advantage as a defense mechanism rather than an offense, by helping the browser decide what to de-prioritize and giving back significant CPU and Bandwidth to complete critical requests first.
+There are over 79%{# TODO(authors): 79 or 83? #} of resources with "high" priority, but something we should pay even more attention to is the 16% of resources with "low" priority.

+Priority hints have a clear advantage as a tool to prevent wasteful loading via the "low" priority by helping the browser decide what to de-prioritize and giving back significant CPU and bandwidth to complete critical requests first, rather than as a tactic to try to get resources loaded more quickly with the "high" priority.

 ### 103 Early Hints in HTTP/2
 Previously we mentioned that HTTP/2 Push could actually cause regression in cases where assets being pushed were already in the browser cache.
 The [103 Early Hints](https://tools.ietf.org/html/rfc8297) proposal aims to provide similar benefits promised by HTTP/2 push.
 With an architecture that is potentially 10x simpler, it addresses the long RTT's or server processing without suffering from the known worst-case issue of unnecessary round trips with server push.